build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 Here, we are defining a container called `collector` that will use the AWS OpenDistro for OpenTelemetry distribution of the collector.
 We will provide the file `collector-config-aws.yaml` as parameter to define the processing pipeline for this collector.
 This container image was created to obtain the AWS credentials in different ways, but in this case, you will provide the credentials via the configured credentials stored in the `˜/.aws/credentials` file.
 Assuming you can have different profiles configured in that file, you are informing which one to use via the environment variabled `AWS_PROFILE`.
 You can learn different ways to provide the AWS credentials [here](https://github.com/aws-observability/aws-otel-collector/blob/main/docs/developers/docker-demo.md).

 This is it.
 You are ready to send the telemetry data from the microservice to AWS.

-Start the container for this collector:
+5. Start the container for this collector:

 ```bash
 docker compose -f docker-compose-aws.yaml up -d
 ```

-Now execute the microservice by running the script `run-microservice.sh`.
+6. Now execute the microservice by running the script `run-microservice.sh`.

 Then, send a couple of HTTP requests to its API.
 This should be enough for you to verify if everything is working.

-Open the AWS console.
-Configure the console to point to the region you have implemented in the `collector-config-aws.yaml` file.
-Here, you have used `us-east-1`.
+7. Open the AWS console.

+8. Configure the console to point to the region you have implemented in the `collector-config-aws.yaml` file which is `us-east-1`.

 ![AWS Console](images/fig_14.png)

-Then, go the AWS X-Ray service by clicking [here](https://us-east-1.console.aws.amazon.com/xray/home?region=us-east-1#/traces?timeRange=PT15M).
+9. Go the AWS X-Ray service by clicking [here](https://us-east-1.console.aws.amazon.com/xray/home?region=us-east-1#/traces?timeRange=PT15M).

 You should be able to see the generated traces if you click in the menu option `Traces`, right under `X-Ray Traces`.

 ![AWS X-Ray Traces](images/fig_15.png)

-If you want to see the details of each trace, click in the link created over the column `ID`.
+10. Click in the link created over the column `ID`.

 This is what you should see.

 ![Viewing Trace Timeline](images/fig_16.png)

 As you can see, everything that you could see with Grafana before it is being shown here.
 Meaning that you were able to successfully switch the observability backend for traces without changing a single line of code for the microservice.

 Let's now verify the metrics.

-Go to the Amazon CloudWatch service by clicking [here](https://us-east-1.console.aws.amazon.com/cloudwatch/home?region=us-east-1#metricsV2:graph=~()).
-Then, click on `All metrics`.
+11. Go to the Amazon CloudWatch service by clicking [here](https://us-east-1.console.aws.amazon.com/cloudwatch/home?region=us-east-1#metricsV2:graph=~()).

+12. Then, click on `All metrics`.

 This is what you should see.

 ![Amazon CloudWatch Metrics](images/fig_17.png)

-As you can see from the image above, there are `255` metrics collected from your microservice.
-These are the `253` metrics collected automatically by the OpenTelemetry agent for Java, plus the two custom metrics you implemented.
-Let's look at the metric `custom.metric.number.of.exec`.
+As you can see from the image above, there are `429` metrics collected from your microservice.
+These are the `427` metrics collected automatically by the OpenTelemetry agent for Java, plus the two custom metrics you implemented.

+13. Look at the metric `custom.metric.number.of.exec`.

 ![Filtering for the Number of Executions Metric](images/fig_18.png)

 Once you find the metric, you can select it and add to the visualization.
 To speed things up for you, you can use the source below to implement a gauge that ranges from `0` to `10` that sums the metric for the period of `one` hour.

-Just click in the tab named `Source` and paste this JSON code.
+14. Click in the tab named `Source` and paste the following JSON code.

 ```json
 {